Pullenvale Ward (western suburbs) public transport research

-From Tuesday 6 October 2020 as part of Council's commitment to providing an integrated and accessible public transport network for Brisbane, Council commenced a trial of a hail-and-ride Personalised Public Transport service traveling from Moggill to Bellbowrie to support commuters not well serviced by conventional modes of public transport.
+From Tuesday 6 October 2020 as part of Council's commitment to providing an integrated and accessible public transport network for Brisbane, Council commenced a trial of a hail-and-ride Personalised Public Transport service travelling from Moggill to Bellbowrie to support commuters not well serviced by conventional modes of public transport.

 For more information about the route and timetable for this new PPT service, visit Personalised Public Transport.